fastmachinelearning/hls4ml/docs/frontend/pytorch.rst

 PyTorch and Brevitas
 ====================

-PyTorch frontend in ``hls4ml`` is implemented by parsing the symbolic trace of the ``torch.fx`` framework.
-This ensures proper execution graph is captured.
+The PyTorch frontend in ``hls4ml`` is implemented by parsing the symbolic trace of the ``torch.fx`` framework.
+This ensures the proper execution graph is captured.
 Therefore, only models that can be traced with the FX framework can be parsed by ``hls4ml``.

-Provided the underlying opertion is supported in ``hls4ml``, we generally aim to support the use of both ``torch.nn`` classes and ``torch.nn.functional`` functions in the construction of PyTorch models.
+Provided the underlying operation is supported in ``hls4ml``, we generally aim to support the use of both ``torch.nn`` classes and ``torch.nn.functional`` functions in the construction of PyTorch models.
 Generally, the use of classes is more thoroughly tested.
 Please reach out if you experience any issues with either case.

 The PyTorch/Brevitas parser is under heavy development and doesn't yet have the same feature set of the Keras parsers.
 Feel free to reach out to developers if you find a missing feature that is present in Keras parser and would like it implemented.
-The direct ingestion of models quantized from brevitas is not yet support.
+The direct ingestion of models quantized from brevitas is not yet supported.
 Exporting brevitas models in the ONNX format (see `here <https://xilinx.github.io/brevitas/tutorials/onnx_export.html>`_) and reading those with the ``hls4ml`` QONNX frontend might be possible, but is untested.

 For multi-dimensional tensors, ``hls4ml`` follows the channels-last convention adopted by Keras, whereas PyTorch uses channels-first.
 By default, ``hls4ml`` will automaticlly transpose any tensors associated with weights and biases of the internal layers